icedoesjs/Ice-Fivem-js/README.md

 What do these values mean, find out below!

-"language" EN OR DAN (English or danish)
+"language" EN, DAN, FR or SWE (English, danish, french or swedish)

 "token" This is the bot's token